 - Don’t forget to regularly test your cashflow assumptions against the actual cashflows.

-Here is the general structure for each period:
+Here is the general structure for each period in your cash forecast:

 - Opening cash balance